w3c/webrtc-rtptransport/api-outline.md

   // These are used for specifiying what MID and RID to use,
   // and may be sent over the wire as SSRCs,
-  // not necessarily the value of header extension.
+  // not necessarily the value of header extension. readonly attribute DOMString? rid;
-  // TODO: Needs to be removed (just MID), or needs a rule for what if you use a value that doesn't match the RtpSendStream readonly attribute DOMString? mid;
-  readonly attribute DOMString? rid;
 }